opensearch-project/documentation-website/_ml-commons-plugin/model-serving-framework.md

 # Model serving framework

 ML commons supports the ability to serve custom models and use those models to make inferences.
-For those who wish to train their models using a deep-learning framework, such as Pytorch, they can upload such models to OpenSearch in order to take advantage of OpenSearch resources.
+For those who want to run their PyTorch deep-learning model inside an OpenSearch cluster, you can upload and run that model with the ML Commons REST API.

 This page outlines the steps required to upload a custom model and run with the ML Commons plugin.